Drakken/SMA_star/README.md

 	delta_g_cost_of_action: state -> action -> int

-				delta_g_cost_of_action s a returns the cost (i.e. the incremental increase in the g-cost) required to take action a, starting from state s.
+				delta_g_cost_of_action s a returns the cost (i.e. the incremental increase in the g-cost) incurred by applying action a to state s.

 	h_cost_to_goal: state -> int